AI for workplace communication

 One problem that surfaced during product ideation was accounting for the high cost for users to create chatbot versions of themselves—training a large-language model (LLM) required manually uploading large amounts of data in order to be customized.

-How can we make the cost of uploading data less than the benefits that it provides?
+• How can we make the benefit of the product > cost of uploading data?

 Iteration